anhvir/c102/README.md

 ```
   * `Exercise e56.c`: In this exercise, you'd better to focus on
 writing functions.
 To save time, you can copy a skeleton for this
-progroam from [here](./e56.c).
+program from [here](./e56.c).
 The skeleton is an unfinished
-program, but it's tready to be tested.
-You can test it ith:
+program, but it's ready to be tested.
+You can test it with:
 ```bash
 gcc -Wall -o e56 e56.c
 ./e56 < e56_data.txt